Android518-2015/week06-ExplicitIntents-DataExchange/README.md

 Activity2 sends a result code and data back to MainActivity<br>
 Activity3 sends a result code and data back to MainActivity

-Both return an Intent so determine origin (is it from Activity2 or Activity3) we check the request code.
+Both return an Intent so to determine origin (is it from Activity2 or Activity3) we check the request code.